gboone/gboone.github.io/_teaching/engr-3970/syllabus.md

 #### Topic: Introduction to science and technology studies

+#### Goals:

+* Understand different theories of how knowledge is created (also called epistemology)
+* Understand the history and  purpose of studying scientists and engineers
+* Have a framework for thinking about the relationship between the natural world, science, and technology

 #### Assignments

 * **Read:** Sismondo, Sergio. _An Introduction to Science and Technology Studies._ Chapter 1.

 [Notes for this lesson.]({{site.baseurl}}/teaching/engr-3970/class-1/)

 ### April 3

 #### Topic: Innovation is shaped by the people with the technical expertise to design new inventions, and the people who use them.